aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 In those graph above, We could see their common by confusion matrix, there are so many False Positive(FP) and False Negative(FN) cases.
 It means most bird results are actually background, and most background results are bird.
 The possibiliy of model which recognize the correct result is low and recognization is low too.

+The Precision-Recall curve: In these graph, Precision is on y-dimension, Recall is on x-dimension, the blue line is the PR curve line.
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/sorigin/PR_curve.png?raw=true">
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/scos_debox15/PR_curve.png?raw=true">
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/morigin/PR_curve.png?raw=true">